all-maps-lie/all-maps-lie-2020/README.md

     - rectangular
     - annular
   - Analyzing and quantifying patterns
     - Nearest Neighbor Statistic - determine whether a pattern of points is regular, random, or clustered.
-See book for nearest neighbor algorithm
+See book for nearest neighbor algorithm$$

 Maps as questions and answers